-Cystitis occurs when your bladder is inflamed — a kind of urinary tract infection.
+Cystitis occurs when your urinary bladder is inflamed — a kind of urinary tract infection.
 Inflammation occurs when a part of the body fights foreign invaders such as bacteria or virus causing swelling or redness.
 In the case of cystitis, inflammation comes from an infection, but it can also come from hygiene products and certain medicines.

 Cystitis is relatively common, and women are more likely to get it than men.
 This is because women have shorter urethras, so bacteria can more easily enter the body.